SugarF0x/raider/README.md

 * :pill: Testing - Completion and maintenance of test units
 * :construction: WIP - A stepping stone for a Work in Progress change

-## Misc
+## Contribution

+The source code is being distributed under **MIT license** - feel free to fork and modify any files.
+Any pull requests are more than welcome, just please follow commit syntax stated at the bottom of this **README**.

+If you don't know where to start, there are always low-priority [issues](https://github.com/SugarF0x/raider/issues) to be tackled - go ahead and pick one!

-If you like this project and want to support its development - feel free to buy me a coffee
+If you like this project and want to support its development in a way other than committing - feel free to buy me a coffee :point_right::point_left:

 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/Z8Z72XA7P)